Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Undifferentiated small round cell sarcomas withBCORgenetic alterations

-For more information, see the sections on Undifferentiated Small Round Cell Sarcomas With BCOR Genetic Alterations and Genomics of Ewing Sarcoma in Ewing Sarcoma and Undifferentiated Small Round Cell Sarcomas of Bone and Soft Tissue Treatment.
+See the sections on Undifferentiated Small Round Cell Sarcomas With BCOR Genetic Alterations and Genomics of Ewing Sarcoma in Ewing Sarcoma and Undifferentiated Small Round Cell Sarcomas of Bone and Soft Tissue Treatment.

 Undifferentiated small round cell sarcomas withCICgenetic alterations

-For more information, see the sections on Undifferentiated Small Round Cell Sarcomas With CIC Genetic Alterations and Genomics of Ewing Sarcoma in Ewing Sarcoma and Undifferentiated Small Round Cell Sarcomas of Bone and Soft Tissue Treatment.
+See the sections on Undifferentiated Small Round Cell Sarcomas With CIC Genetic Alterations and Genomics of Ewing Sarcoma in Ewing Sarcoma and Undifferentiated Small Round Cell Sarcomas of Bone and Soft Tissue Treatment.

-Undifferentiated small round cell sarcomas withEWSR1–non-ETS fusions
+Undifferentiated small round cell sarcomas withEWSR1::non-ETS fusions

 Vascular tumors vary from hemangiomas, which are always considered benign, to angiosarcomas, which are highly malignant.[

-Epithelioid hemangioendothelioma NOS
+Epithelioid Hemangioendothelioma NOS

 Incidence and outcome

-Epithelioid hemangioendothelioma was first described in soft tissue by Weiss and Enzinger in 1982.
-These tumors can occur in younger patients, but the peak incidence is in the fourth and fifth decades of life.
-The tumors can have an indolent or very aggressive course, with an overall survival rate of 73% at 5 years.
+Epithelioid hemangioendotheliomas can have an indolent or very aggressive course, with an overall survival rate of 73% at 5 years.
 There are case reports of patients with untreated multiple lesions who have a very benign course.
 However, other patients have a very aggressive course.
 Some pathologists have tried to stratify patients to evaluate risks and adjust treatment, but more research is needed.[

 A multi-institutional case series reported on 24 patients aged 2 to 26 years with epithelioid hemangioendotheliomas.[